-- 5. Students with disabilities who participate in the FSA and who have an Individual Education Plan or a Section 504 Plan that reflects that the student has received the intensive remediation in reading for more than two years but still demonstrates a deficiency in reading and was previously retained in K,1, 2, or 3. - 6.
+- 1) be selected by the district student's teacher; - 2) be an accurate picture of the student's ability and include only student work that has been independently produced in the classroom; - 3) include evidence of mastery of the standards benchmarks assessed grade 3 Reading FSA ELA (2015); - 4) include evidence of beginning mastery of grade 4 standards.
+Benchmarks that are assessed by the grade 4 Reading FSA (2015).
+This includes multiple choice, short text-based response, and extended response items and passages that are approximately 5060% literary text and 5040% information text, and are between 100-900 words with an average of 500 words.
+For each benchmark, there must be three examples of mastery as demonstrated by a grade of "70%" or better; and - 5) be signed by the teacher and the principal as an accurate assessment of the required reading skills. - 5.
+Students with disabilities who participate in the FSA and who have an Individual Education Plan or a Section 504 Plan that reflects that the student has received the intensive remediation in reading for more than two years but still demonstrates a deficiency in reading and was previously retained in K,1, 2, or 3. - 6.
 Students who have received the intensive remediation in reading for two or more years, but still demonstrate a deficiency in reading and who were previously retained in K-3 for a total of two years.
 Intensive reading instruction for students so promoted must include an altered instructional day based upon a monitoring plan (or Individual Education Plans for students with disabilities) that included specialized diagnostic information and specific reading strategies for each student.
 The District School Board shall assist schools and teachers to implement reading strategies that research has shown to be successful in improving reading among low performing readers. - 7.
-Students who have already been retained once in 3rd grade.
+Students who have already been retained once in 3^{rd} grade.